 Similar to dividends, the most popular forms of interest payments also require a statutory withholding tax prior to distribution.
 Tax treaties between the U.S. and various other countries provide that these withholding rates be reduced.
 In addition, numerous tax treaties provide for the exemption of tax on interest received from various government and political organizations.

 Relevant to performing artists who travel around the world to conduct work, many tax treaties will define what constitutes a royalty payment, and which withholding rates will apply.
 There will be various defined rates based on the type of royalty payment.
 For example, it is common for trademark royalties to be taxed at higher rates than patent royalties.

 Absence of a Tax Treaty

-If there is no tax treaty in place between the U.S. and a U.S. citizen’s host country, he or she will continue to be taxed normally by the American expatriate tax.
+If there is no tax treaty in place between the US and the host country, he or she will continue to be taxed normally by the American expatriate tax.
 This means that taxpayers earning higher than the amount excludable under the foreign earned income exclusion, or having a tax liability greater than the foreign tax credit will eliminate may end up being subject to dual taxation.
-It is important for expats to consult a tax advisor in advance of their travel to determine their ultimate American expatriate tax mpact.
+It is important for expats to consult a tax advisor in advance of their travel to determine their ultimate American expatriate tax impact.